paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (metho_6_2_5)=
 ### {term}`failure mechanisms <Failure mechanism>` analysis

-Knowing and managing the {term}`{term}`failure mechanisms <Failure mechanism>` <Failure mechanism>` within parts or systems is generally a good starting point to perform a reliability prediction.
-From a practical point of view, it becomes even more interesting when no other data are available to perform the reliability prediction of a part, a unit or a subsystem, and the last resort for the reliability engineer is to analyse the {term}`{term}`failure mechanisms <Failure mechanism>` <Failure mechanism>` of the item under consideration.
+Knowing and managing the {term}`failure mechanisms <Failure mechanism>` within parts or systems is generally a good starting point to perform a reliability prediction.
+From a practical point of view, it becomes even more interesting when no other data are available to perform the reliability prediction of a part, a unit or a subsystem, and the last resort for the reliability engineer is to analyse the {term}`failure mechanisms <Failure mechanism>` of the item under consideration.

-The first step is to identify potential failure modes and associated {term}`{term}`failure mechanisms <Failure mechanism>` <Failure mechanism>`, e.g. by performing a Design or Process FMEA, or through engineering judgment and/or lessons learnt.
+The first step is to identify potential failure modes and associated {term}`failure mechanisms <Failure mechanism>`, e.g. by performing a Design or Process FMEA, or through engineering judgment and/or lessons learnt.
 The following steps will then consist in determining reliability data linked to the phenomenon identified as most likely responsible for the undesired failure mode.
-The approach used for analysing in depth the {term}`{term}`failure mechanisms <Failure mechanism>` <Failure mechanism>` is the Physics of Failures, see {numref}`method_6_5` for details.
+The approach used for analysing in depth the {term}`failure mechanisms <Failure mechanism>` is the Physics of Failures, see {numref}`method_6_5` for details.

 (method_6_2_6)=
 ### Failure mode repartition data